Testing Emergent Gravity with Isolated Dwarf Galaxies: Discussion Conclusions

-In conclusion, I find a significant discrepancy between the predicted maximum circular velocities from EG and the measured maximum circular velocities around isolated, nearly spherical dwarf galaxies.
-We need rotation curves of these galaxies to identify if this discrepancy is due to my normalization procedure or the inability of EG to describe these systems.
-Given that EG is only equipped to handle systems of this type, however, it seems that these discrepancies should be taken seriously as a possible issue with the theory.
-The next step is to obtain rotation curves of these isolated, spherical dwarf galaxies with high HI gas fractions.
+In conclusion, I find hints of a discrepancy between the predicted maximum circular velocities from EG and the measured maximum circular velocities around isolated dwarf galaxies for the most realistic mass distributions.
+We need rotation curves of these galaxies to identify if this discrepancy is due to modeling errors or the inability of EG to describe these systems.
+Given that EG is only equipped to handle systems of this type, it seems that these discrepancies should be taken seriously as a possible issue with the theory.
+The next step is to obtain rotation curves of these isolated dwarf galaxies.
+The framework provided in this paper should allow for a robust test of EG with these rotation curves.
 This would provide the best test of EG at this time.

 \acknowledgements The author would like to thank David Spergel for his help and advice on this project.
 The author would also like to thank Jeremy Bradford, Erik Verlinde, Emmanuel Schaan, Adrian Price-Whelan, Andy Goulding, and Michael Strauss for helpful discussions.
-The author acknowledges support from the National Science Foundation Graduate Research Fellowship Program.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+The author acknowledges support from the National Science Foundation Graduate Research Fellowship Program under grant DGE-1656466.
+This work was done as a private venture and not in the author's capacity as an employee of the Jet Propulsion Laboratory, California Institute of Technology.